dingo/api-docs/Authentication.md

 This package makes use of a 3rd party package to integrate JWT authentication.
 Please refer to the [`tymon/jwt-auth`](https://github.com/tymondesigns/jwt-auth) GitHub page for details on installing and configuring the package.

-Once you have the package you can configure the provider (In your config/app.php file).
+Once you have the package you can configure the provider in your `config/app.php` file.

 ```php
 'jwt' => function ($app) {